Do people really choose to indie publish on purpose?

 I want the books.
 All the books.

 I want books to go back into the hands of readers, not agents with slush piles sky-high who decide, based on a one-page query letter that can in no way encompass a story or single persons talent, what book is worth investing their time on.

 PS- I’m not saying traditional is bad.
 They provide a fair net to catch the truly awful stuff.
 But good stuff gets missed.
 That’s where indie publishing comes in.

 Because one day I want to walk through an airport, look over, and see a stranger reading my book.

 Kismet and stuff.

 It just kind of happened that way, to be honest.

 I’ve truly been searching to figure out why I went this way.
 So far, that’s what I’ve got.
 There may be more to it, or maybe this is over-explaining it.
 Either way, I did indie publish, and I will continue to indie publish, and claw my way up the face of the mountain with bloody hands one step at a time.

-Sound off, guys.
-What motivates you onto whatever publishing path you are on, or working towards?
+What motivates you onto whatever publishing route you’ve found, or are working towards?
 Are you thinking about indie?
 Sticking with traditional?

 Let it be known.